CodeMaster7000/Crypto-Information/README.md

-# Crypto-Information
+# Crypto Information

-A Python program to tretrieve real-time information on stocks and currencies.
+A Python program to retrieve real-time information on stocks and currencies.